ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    information when debugging deployments (if messages can be determined to be legitimate even though failing authentication) or in analyzing attacks.
-The capability for such services is enabled by DMARC but defined in other referenced material such as [RFC6591].
+The capability for such services is enabled by DMARC but defined in other referenced material such as [RFC6591] and [DMARC-Failure-Reporting]

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 13]

-Internet-Draft                  DMARCbis                      April 2021

    A message satisfies the DMARC checks if at least one of the supported authentication mechanisms: